 I love Japanese artisanal crafts and want to share them with you because of the way they are produced, with so much care.
 The craftsmen encourage us to use them as long as we can, by repairing them or using them to its limits, until the "wheels fall off" so to speak.
 By using items longer and wasting less, I think we as consumers and producers can together make a positive impact on the world.

-Established her own graphic design firm at the age of 19.
-She sold the company and established Graphnetwork with her current business partner.
+Established her own graphic design firm in the early years of her

 She is currently working as the CEO of Graphnetwork USA.